codelab-fun/codelab/docs/CONTRIBUTING.md

 ## Autoformatting

-If you are using Intellij/Webstorm:
-`Settings -> Code Style -> TypeScript -> Spaces Tab -> Check “ES6 import/export braces”`
+run `npm run format:write` before submitting your code.

 # Linter

 Angular Codelab comes with its own linter settings.
-If you're not sure your linter is picking up on them, please run `ng lint` and fix any styling errors before submitting.
+If you're not sure your linter is picking up on them, please run `npm lint` and fix any styling errors before submitting.